-Durham University is a collegiate university with long traditions and modern values.
+Durham University, based in historic Durham City – home to a UNESCO World Heritage Site, is a collegiate university with long traditions and modern values.
 It is proud to be an international scholarly community which reflects the ambitions of cultures from around the world.

-Durham University is home to over 17,000 students from over 130 countries creating a truly diverse student community.
-All students are members of one of the 16 residential colleges.
+Durham University is home to over 18,000 students from 150 countries creating a truly diverse student community.
+All students are members of one of the 17 residential colleges.

 Durham University offers a unique blend of heritage and new thinking; of personal development and public benefit; and of an intimate scholarly community with global impact.